Thom Tillis: 2021 United States Capitol attack

+Veterans

+In 2022, Tillis was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for up to 3.5 million veterans exposed to toxic substances during their service, saying he doubted the ability of the Department of Veterans Affairs to implement the legislation effectively.

 Whistleblowing

 Since 2015, Tillis has been a member of the Senate Whistleblower Protection Caucus.
 The caucus was launched by a bipartisan group of senators in 2015 to raise awareness of the need for adequate protections against retaliation for private-sector and government employees who call attention to wrongdoing.
-It works to foster bipartisan discussion of legislative issues affecting the treatment of whistleblowers and serves as a clearinghouse for information on whistleblower developments of interest in the Senate.

 Personal life

 Tillis and his wife, Susan, live in Huntersville, North Carolina, and have two children.
 Tillis previously twice married and twice divorced his high school sweetheart.
 He used to live in Cornelius, North Carolina, where he was elected to the town council.
 His brother, Rick, was a state representative in Tennessee.